 It seemed as though the SWGEmu team would ride it out until its 1.0 milestone was reached (something that we still don’t have a timeframe for), but early this month the team dropped a poll on its community asking whether they would play a fresh server launching with the game’s most recent updates.
 From there, things progressed at a head-spinningly rapid rate.
 More than 1000 players took the poll with a strong majority declaring that they would play on a new server.
 A day after the results were posted another post detailed the specifics of the new server, and within a week of that post, the new server was launched.
 Something tells me the SWGEmu team was prepared for what the results of the poll were going to be.

 Going forward the team plan to treat Finalizer as a testbed for changes to the original Publish 14.1 code that they are aiming to replicate for their own 1.0 launch.
 They’re also planning on hosting more events such as the Jabba’s Eve Classic which took place on New Year’s Eve.

 The new server has certainly gotten off to a good start with concurrent player numbers consistently rising just above 1000.
 Counted amongst them are SWG streamers Napyet and Mobyus1 who have both been uploading a host of Finalizer-related content to their YouTube channels including Let’s Play’s, guides and analysis.

-Sunrunner II (SWGEmu based server)
+Sunrunner II (SWGEmu-based server)

 Server admin Takh polled players on how they would like the server to progress.
-Ultimately it was decided that priority would placed on merging the server’s code with the latest SWGEmu release following an expedited release of Mandalore.
+Ultimately it was decided that priority would be placed on merging the server’s code with the latest SWGEmu release following an expedited release of Mandalore.
 A “new game system” was teased as coming later in the year before the team would return to further flesh out content on Mandalore.